VakhoKontridze/VCore/Documentation/UIKit VIPER Architecture.md

-# VIPER UIKit Architecture
+# UIKit VIPER Architecture

 A backronym for `View`, `Interactor`, `Presenter`, `Entity`, and `Router`.

 Architecture is highly-decoupled, follows modular design, obeys the single-responsibility principle, and is built on the interface communication pattern.

 Docoupled declarations discussed withis this variation are—`ViewController`, `Presenter`, `Router`, and `Interactor`.
 Supporting declarations are—`Model`, `ViewModel`, and `Factory`.
-Even though VIPER contains `Entity` (E), this implementation of VIPER separates scenes from a datababase layer, and instead ties them to gateways via CLEAN architectire.
+Even though VIPER contains `Entity` (E), this implementation of VIPER separates scenes from a datababase layer, and instead ties them to gateways via CLEAN architecture.

 To avoid writing boilerplate for every scene, the project includes `XCode` templates.